Sue Bailey Thurman: Early years

 Sue Elvie Bailey was born on August 26, 1903, in Pine Bluff, Arkansas, to Reverend Isaac and Susie (née Ford) Bailey.
 She attended primary school at Nannie Burroughs' School for Girls in Washington, D.C.
 In 1920, she graduated from the college preparatory school, Spelman Seminary (now Spelman College) in Atlanta, Georgia.
-She continued her education at Oberlin College in Oberlin, Ohio, graduating in 1926 with bachelor's degrees in music and liberal arts, making her the first black student to earn a music degree from Oberlin.
-While there, Bailey developed a friendship with Louise Thompson, who would become a central figure in the Harlem Renaissance movement, and encouraged Langston Hughes, inventor of jazz poetry, to read poetry there.
+She continued her education at Oberlin College in Oberlin, Ohio, graduating in 1926 with bachelor's degrees in music and liberal arts.
+Despite citations that Sue Bailey Thurman was the first black student to earn a music degree from Oberlin, the music program's first black graduate was Harriet Gibbs Marshall in 1889.
+While a student at Oberlin College, Bailey developed a friendship with Louise Thompson, who would become a central figure in the Harlem Renaissance movement, and encouraged Langston Hughes, inventor of jazz poetry, to read poetry there.
 She traveled with a quintet giving concerts in Cleveland, New York, and Philadelphia, as well as London and Paris.